 Men are often overlooked when it comes to the discussion of depression.
 As a wife, daughter, and therapist, it’s important to me that I am aware of the signs of depression in men and to spread education on the topic to my readers.

-- Failure to Recognize Symptoms.
-Men may exhibit some symptoms of depression differently than women, making it less recognizeable to family and friends, and even doctors.
+- Failure to Recognize Symptoms: Men may exhibit some symptoms of depression differently than women, making it less recognizable to family, friends, and even doctors.